terrazzoapp/terrazzo/docs/src/pages/docs/plugins/css.md

 #### Example

-To generate CSS for Modes, add a `modeSelectors: []` array to your config, and specify `mode: [selector1, selector2, …]`.

-All mode names must start with the `#` character.
-You can also optionally filter to a token group by adding part or all of a group name before the `#`.
-For example, if your `color.*` tokens had `light` and `dark` mode you wanted to generate CSS for, as well as `transition.*` tokens with `reduced` modes, you could add the following selectors:
+To generate CSS for Modes, add a `modeSelectors` array to your config that specifies the **mode** you’d like to target and which **CSS selectors** should activate those modes (can either be one or multiple).
+You may optionally also decide to include or exclude certain tokens (e.g. `color.*` will only target the tokens that begin with `color.`).

 ```js
 // tokens.config.mjs